rad - sELF dEFENSE tRAINING

 This program is designed to empower participants to make safer choices when confronted with aggressive behavior.
 Students, faculty, staff and guests are encouraged to sign up for this proactive training.

-Rape Aggression Defense is a 12-hour program.
+Rape Aggression Defense is a free 12-hour program.
 Participants must attend both sessions.

 Class details will be emailed once you’ve registered.